-Scheme Managers are responsible for the buildings and the people living in sheltered housing schemes.
+Housing Management Officers (HMO's) are responsible for the buildings and the people living in independent living schemes.

 When you move in

-Your Scheme Manager will gather personal information from you to be kept in a confidential file in case of an emergency.
-Where possible, Scheme Managers will ask for your permission before sharing this information.
+Your HMO will gather personal information from you to be kept in a confidential file in case of an emergency.
+Where possible, HMO's will ask for your permission before sharing this information.

-They will also complete a support plan with you, which identifies your current level of independence and assesses your support needs to help you remain independent.
-This is reviewed every 6 months but you can talk to your Scheme Manager if your needs change at any time.
+They will also complete a support plan with you, which identifies your current level of independence and will help to signpost or refer you to further support if needed.
+This is reviewed every 12 months but you can talk to your HMO if your needs change at any time.